andrew-pa/endless-hole/spec/kernel.md

 Messages must be 8-byte aligned.
 Messages contain:

-- the process and thread ID of the sender.
+- The process and thread ID of the sender.
 The thread ID is optional.
+- The number of memory operations contained in the message.
-- flags indicating if this message is a reply, if it contains a memory operation, and if it should be deleted from the thread's receive queue yet
+- Flags indicating if it should be deleted from the thread's receive queue yet
-- the number of blocks total used by the message
+- The number of blocks total used by the message
-- a unique message ID
-- optionally, the unique message ID this message is in response to
-- optionally, a memory loan or move that can be accepted by the receiver
+- Optionally, a memory loan or move that can be accepted by the receiver
-- some amount of data
+- Message payload data to be interpreted by the receiver

 Messages can be sent to a process' designated receiver thread without knowing the thread ID by leaving the thread ID unspecified.